PhaserEditor2D/PhaserEditor2D-v3-build-develop/README.md

 **WARNING!:** When testing the editor, you should clear the browser cache.

-This is an alternative to the [build Phaser Editor 2D manually guide](https://github.com/PhaserEditor2D/PhaserEditor2D-v3/blob/develop/BUILD.md).
+This is an alternative to the [Guide for building Phaser Editor 2D manually](https://github.com/PhaserEditor2D/PhaserEditor2D-v3/blob/develop/BUILD.md).